Liujiashu2018/ml_from_scratch/README.md

 -Adaboost Regression Tree-
 For this method,Description: It includes a custom Adaboost regression tree function (adaboost_rt), which is is designed to train an Adaboost regression tree model.
 Then we compare the performance of the Adaboost model with a standard GBM model using the dataset `penguins`.
 Finally we write a cross-validation function (adaboost_cv) for hyperparameter tuning.

+-knn-
+Description: We write two functions of knn and knn with cross-validation, use knn to calculate its accuracy based on the penguins dataset and use knn with cross-validation to tune hyperparameter k, finally we compare the accuracy with the original knn in class package based on the penguins dataset.